Zomojo/compiletools/README.ct-config.rst

 --version      Show program's version number and exit --help, -h     Show help and exit
 --variant VARIANT  Specifies which variant of the config should be used.
 Use the config name without the .conf (default: gcc.debug)
---write-out-config-file CONFIG_OUTPUT_PATH, -w CONFIG_OUTPUT_PATH    takes the current command line args and writes them out to a config file at the given path, then exits (default: None)
+--write-out-config-file OUTPUT_PATH, -w OUTPUT_PATH  takes the current command line args and writes them out to a config file at the given path, then exits (default: None)

 ``compilation args``
     Any of the standard compilation arguments you want to go into the config.